openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Network Interfaces – SBC Users
 ------------------------------

-Part of the **SBC** installation process was setting the wired interface to DHCP.
+Part of the **SBC** installation process is setting the wired interface to DHCP.
 SBC users should consider leaving their wired network interface set to DHCP, until `Docker <https://openmediavault.readthedocs.io/en/5.x/new_user_guide/newuserguide.html#installing-docker>`_ and `Portainer <https://openmediavault.readthedocs.io/en/5.x/new_user_guide/newuserguide.html#installing-portainer>`_ are installed.